baptisterey/UE4_ZeldaBotw_SheikahRunes/README.md

   <br><i>Link can carry and drop objects</i>
 </p>

-Those interactions are common for severals objects.
+Those interactions are common for several objects.
-For now Link can :
+For now, Link can :
 * Carry objects
 * Drop objects
 * Launch objects